United States women's national American football team

 The United States women's national American football team represents the United States in international women's American football competitions.
 It is currently ranked no.1 in the IFAF.
 It is controlled by USA Football and is recognized by the International Federation of American Football (IFAF).

 History

 The original 45 women to compete for the USA played in the 2010 IFAF Women's World Championship in Stockholm, Sweden.
 They defeated Canada (66–0) for their first World Championship.

-Team USA competed at the 2013 IFAF Women's World Championship, where they took their second title after beating Canada 64–0.

-Team USA competed at the 2017 IFAF Women's World Championship, where they took their third title after beating Canada 41–16.
+Team USA repeated its success twice against Canada at 2013 Championship (64–0) and at 2017 Champoinship (41–16).
+At the 2022 Championship, they took their fourth title after beating Great Britain 42–14.